 Starting Your Ad Campaign

-To start your campaign select New Campaign, in Google Ads.
+To start your campaign select New Campaign from the overview page or campaign tab, in Google Ads.

-After, from the options provided select, “Create a campaign without a goal’s guidance.”
+In the next step select, “Create a campaign without a goal’s guidance.”

 Next as your dog training campaign type, choose, “Search.”
 A search campaign type means that your dog training ads will show up in Google’s search listing results when people search specific keywords.

-Next, you will be asked to choose the Results you want to get out of your ad campaign.
+Next, choose the Results you want to get out of your ad campaign.

 Budget & Bidding

-If the budget for your Google Ads for dog training campaign is small, you will need to target more specific and granular keywords in your campaign’s ad groups.
+You will need to target granular keywords in your ad groups if you have a smaller budget for your Google Ads for dog training.
 For example, you will need to target specific keywords like “dog trainers in la crate training” and “leash training classes in la.”
 These keywords are specific to the training courses the client is looking for, for their pet’s needs.